 During the short life of the Wii U, Pokémon Snap was one of the more obvious games that could have made a comeback and taken advantage of the Wii U’s controller.
 I’ve no doubt it was considered but it wasn’t to be.
 This very belated sequel to the original (that was a lot more fun than you’d expect), came just a little too late.
 As with Super Rush, this isn’t a bad game and was a lot more complete on launch but it lacks ambition and made changes to the original game for the worse.
 It looks great and has a neat variety of areas to explore but that is the limit of my positivity.
 This isn’t really my kind of game anyway but I would have said the same thing about the original which I nonetheless enjoyed.
 There was some post-launch support too but again, it would have been better to delay and complete the game.

 The events of the previous game are all but ignored and for a long time I couldn’t work out what I’d missed.
 The bad guys from Halo Wars 2 are the main antagonists throughout but by the end there were at least some connections with the previous game.
 I am sure there are lengthy fan videos that explain all this but I’ll leave it at that as the Halo story was convoluted from the beginning.
-The point of all this was to give Master Chief something of a blank slate to keep doing what he does.
+The point of all this was to give Master Chief something of a blank slate to keep doing what he does and in familiar territory.

 The game definitely feels and plays like Halo where the gunplay, traversal and general action are concerned but the developers unfortunately felt the need to include the same sandbox design that makes so many AAA games hard to differentiate outside of their settings.
 So playing single-player now involves capturing bases and completing side-missions.
 Though even with these changes the game retains the long, boring corridors of the original in many story missions.
 There is also very little variety in the environment within the open-world.
 You’re either outside in areas reminiscent of the first few levels of the original or in underground structures (again reminiscent of the original).
 And the first Halo still had more environmental variety — as did the sequels.

 One other side issue is that I couldn’t even play this for a couple of weeks after release as the game wouldn’t launch due to some bug in the Windows Store of Xbox app.
 The Steam version was apparently working fine this whole time.
-These sort of problems are regular in a system that Microsoft wants consumers to use exclusively.
+I only mention this to note that these sort of problems are regular in a system that Microsoft wants consumers to use exclusively.

 This was a rather substantial bonus included with the re-release of Super Mario 3D World on Switch earlier this year.
 Nintendo could have easily got away with releasing the game without this so it is a great bonus.
 This is a short game that uses some mechanics from 3D World but plays more like Super Mario Odyssey and is something on an experiment at a fully open world Super Mario game.
 Although brief, this is an engaging title that I thoroughly enjoyed.